ccz181078/Coq-BB5/CoqBB5/BB4/README.md

 This folder contains the Coq (v8.20.1) proof that `BB(4) = 107`.
 This result was first proved, to a certain extent[^1], in [[Brady, 1983]](https://www.ams.org/journals/mcom/1983-40-162/S0025-5718-1983-0689479-6/).

 This result means that the maximum number of steps that a halting 4-state Turing machine can do from all-0 tape is 107.
-See [bbchallenge's wiki](https://wiki.bbchallenge.org/wiki/Main_Page) or [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper) for more background and detailled information.
+See [bbchallenge's wiki](https://wiki.bbchallenge.org/wiki/Main_Page) or [bbchallenge's BB5 paper](https://github.com/bbchallenge/bbchallenge-paper) for more background and detailed information.

-Proving this results involves enumerating 2-state 4-symbol Turing machines and decide for each whether it halts or not and, if it halts, that it halts after at most 107 steps.
+Proving this results involves enumerating 4-state Turing machines and decide for each whether it halts or not and, if it halts, that it halts after at most 107 steps.

 The extracted data from this proof is available at [https://docs.bbchallenge.org/CoqBB5_release_v1.0.0/BB4_verified_enumeration.csv](https://docs.bbchallenge.org/CoqBB5_release_v1.0.0/BB4_verified_enumeration.csv) in the form of a CSV file listing each enumerated machine with its halting status (halt/nonhalt) as well as the ID of the decider that decided it (IDs as defined in `BB4_Deciders_Generic.v`).
 More details [below](#extracting-results).